junxit/us-congress-bills-116/bill.md

   >       - **(xiii)** hydropower projects;
   >       - **(xiv)** transmission facilities; and
   >       - **(xv)** other ancillary facilities, groundwater recharge facilities, water conservation, water filtration plants, and other water diversion, conservation, groundwater recharge, storage, and carriage structures.
-  >   - **(2)** *Boundaries* Not later than 3 years after the date of enactment of this subsection, the Secretary shall update the general management plan for the recreation area developed under subsection (t) to reflect the boundaries designated on the map referred to in subsection (c)(1) to include the area known as the “Rim of the Valley Unit”.
+  >   - **(2)** *Boundaries* Not later than 3 years after the date of enactment of this subsection, the Secretary shall update the general management plan for the recreation area developed under subsection (t) to reflect the boundaries designated on the map referred to in subsection (c)(1)2018 map to include the area known as the “Rim of the Valley Unit”.
   >   - **(3)** *Administration* Subject to valid existing rights, the Secretary shall administer the Unit and any land or interest in land acquired by the United States located within the boundaries of the Unit—
   >     - **(A)** as part of the recreation area; and
   >     - **(B)** in accordance with—